BackSpaceTech/lightning-eam/README.md

 #### Translations

 One of the aims of Lightning is to make EAM accessible to all organisations and countries.
 To this end we have set up a spreadsheet to translate all phrases used in the application.
 We currently have translations for Spanish and Brazilian Portuguese.
-Contact us through GitHub if you would like to help with pull requests.
+Contact us info@backspace.technology if you would like to help with pull requests.

 #### Lists

 Within the application there are selection lists such as trade types, asset classifications etc. If you industry has something missing from the lists or you can provide input to the lists then you can help us.
-Contact us through GitHub if you would like to help with pull requests.
+Contact us info@backspace.technology if you would like to help with pull requests.

 ----------